Towards Carbon-Free Electricity: A Flow-Based Framework for Power Grid Carbon Accounting and Decarbonization: Carbon-Aware Decision-Making

 \subsection{Demand Layer: End-Users}

-Electrification of energy consumption, such as the transportation sector as well as space and water heating, are taking place on the demand side to accelerate decarbonization.
-As a result, deep electrification will lead to a huge increase in total electricity demand and greatly sharpen peak loads, jeopardizing reliable power supply and system operation.
-To address these challenges, in addition to the generation-side control, the coordinated management of massive load facilities and distributed energy resources (DERs) on the demand side, such as data centers, smart buildings, smart homes, electric vehicles, and batteries, is necessary to exploit enormous user-side power flexibility for grid reliability and to accommodate deep electrification.
-Since electricity demand is the inherent driver of power generation that produces carbon emissions, user-side electric decisions directly affect the generation supply and, consequently, the overall emissions at the system level.
-Furthermore, individual end-users, particularly large electricity consumers, need to account for and report their own carbon emissions and thereby are incentivized to take actions to reduce their emissions, enabling a promising ``bottom-up" decarbonization process.
+Electrification of energy use, especially the transportation and building sectors, are taking place on the demand side to accelerate decarbonization.
+However, it will lead to huge increases in total electricity demand and greatly sharpen peak loads, jeopardizing power balance and reliable system operation.
+To address these challenges, in addition to generation-side control, the coordinated management of massive load facilities and DERs on the demand side, such as data centers, smart buildings, smart homes, electric vehicles, and batteries, is necessary to exploit enormous user-side power flexibility to accommodate deep electrification.